vishandi/tp/docs/UserGuide.md

 * `NAME` should only contain alphanumeric characters, not blank, and less than 37 characters.
 * `PHONE_NUMBER` should only contain numeric characters, at least 3 digits long, and at most 15 digits long.
 * `ADDRESS` should only contain alphanumeric characters and the following punctuations: **!"#$&'()\*+,-.:;<=>?@**.
 Its length should not exceed 40 characters.
+* `EMAIL` should be a valid email with length not exceeding 40 characters.

 Examples:
 * add n/John Doe p/98765432